splovyt/max-to-ibm-cloud-tutorial/deploying-max-models-to-ibm-cloud/index.md

     ```ibmcloud login -a https://cloud.ibm.com```

-- Set the IBM Cloud region to the Kubernetes Service region you have selected in step 2.
+- Set the IBM Cloud region to the Kubernetes Service region you have selected when creating your cluster.
 Our cluster is in US South, but information on other regions can be found [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones).

     ```ibmcloud ks region-set us-south```

 - Get the command to set the environment variable and download the Kubernetes configuration files to the cluster.
-NOTE: Replace the last argument (`max-deployment-cluster`) with the name you gave your cluster earlier.
+NOTE: Replace the last argument (`max-deployment-cluster`) with the name you gave your Kubernetes cluster.

     ```ibmcloud ks cluster-config max-deployment-cluster```